To the Members

 23. BOARD & DIRECTORS EVALUATION

 Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out the AnnualPerformance Evaluation of its own performance the Directors individually as well as theevaluation of the working of its Audit Nomination and Remuneration and ComplianceCommittees based on the evaluation parameters formulated by the Nomination andRemuneration Committee.
 The manner in which the evaluation was carried out has beenexplained in the Corporate Governance Report.

-The Independent Directors are familiarized with their roles rights responsibilitiesof the Company the business model of the Company etc. through various programmes on acontinuous basis.
-Details of the familiarization program of independent directors aredisclosed on the website of the Company i.e https://www.fdcindia.com/familiarisation-programme.php
+The Independent Directors are familiarised with their roles rights responsibilitiesof the Company the business model of the Company etc. through various programmes on acontinuous basis.
+Details of the familiarisation program of Independent Directors aredisclosed on the website of the Company i.e https://www.fdcindia.com/familiarisation-programme.php

 The Company has not denied any person from accessing the Audit Committee.
-There were noallegations/ disclosures/ concerns received during the year under review in terms of thevigil mechanism established by the Company.
-The said Policy is also uploaded on the website of the Company i.e.http://www.fdcindia.com/admin/images/Whistler_ Blower_Policy.pdf
+There were noallegations/ disclosures/ concerns received during the year under review.
+The said Policyis also uploaded on the website of the Company:http://www.fdcindia.com/admin/images/Whistler_ Blower_Policy.pdf

 The same has also been uploaded on the website of the Company i.e.http://www.fdcindia.com/admin/images/Code_of_Conduct_for_Prevention_of_Insider_Trading.pdf

 The Promoters Directors and the Designated Employees have affirmed compliance with theCompany's Code of Conduct for Prevention of Insider Trading.